RavensbourneWebMedia/Web-Design-principles/sessions/02/README.md

 Your team **mini-lesson** should be **~15 minutes** and you may include:

 * **2-3 key ideas**
-* Links, images or videos of projects / products / things referenced in your research
-* Other relevant things you've read, heard or seen
 * **Examples** and demonstrations
 * Personal **experiences**
+* Other relevant things you've read, heard or seen

 Prepare **1-2 open questions to ask the class**.
 After your mini-lesson, we will have a short group discussion around these questions.